coronalabs/corona-docs/markdown/guide/distribution/buildSettings/index.markdown

 {
 	android =
 	{
-		-- This tells the Corona Simulator to create an expansion file usesExpansionFile = true,
+		-- This tells the Simulator to create an expansion file usesExpansionFile = true,

 		-- The following permissions are required to download expansion files